mcrojo/iFunMed/README.md

 - `annoEnrich`: Calculates enrichment values for the annotation matrix using the *iFunMed* fit without annotation.

 Once you read the R code and load the data into your R session, you can fit *iFunMed*.
-You can run the model with annotation directly, or following the annotation selection pipeline.
+You can run the model with annotation directly (Section 1), or following the annotation selection pipeline (Section 3).
+Details of the `processFunMed` output are in Section 3.

 ```
 source('iFunMed_base.r')